API Errors

 400: Bad Request

-The request body is missing required fields or contains invalid values.
+The request body is missing required fields, contains invalid values, or names a target the API refuses to fetch.

 {